WPChill/modula-lite/readme.md

 Welcome to the Modula Gallery Plugin GitHub repository.
 Here you can browse the source, look at open issues, and contribute to the project.

 This repository exists for opening up new issues, reporting existing bugs, and anything else related to development.
-This is not the place to ask for support, so please[reach out to us](https://wp-modula.com/contact-us/) and we'll happily assist you.
+This is not the place to ask for support, so please [reach out to us](https://wp-modula.com/contact-us/) and we'll happily assist you.

  ## 🙋 Support